successkrisz/effect-lambda/README.md

 This handler allows you to process DynamoDB stream events in a functional way using the `effect-lambda` library.
 You can access each record in the stream and apply your business logic accordingly.

+## Useful other libraries to use with effect-lambda

+- [effect](https://effect.website) - Well you got to have this one to use this library :wink:
+  - `@effect/schema` - Peer dependency of this library for schemas
+  - `@effect/platform-node` - Fully effect native library for network requests, file system, etc.
+- [effect-aws](https://github.com/floydspace/effect-aws) - Effect wrapper for common AWS services like S3, DynamoDB, SNS, SQS, etc.

 ## TODO list

 Effect friendly wrapper for AWS Lambdas